-USBP Records Zero Releases for Eighth Consecutive Month
+USBP records zero releases for eighth consecutive month

 Both December and first fiscal quarter of 2026 show historic lows at the border

 “Thanks to President Trump’s leadership and the dedication of DHS law enforcement, America’s borders are safer than any time in our nation’s history.
-What President Trump and our CBP agents and officers have been able to do in a single year is nothing short of extraordinary,” said DHS Secretary Kristi Noem.
+What President Trump and our CBP agents and officers have been able to do in a single year is nothing short of extraordinary,” said U.S. Department of Homeland Security Secretary Kristi Noem.
 “Once again, we have a record low number of encounters at the border and the 8th straight month of zero releases.
 Month after month, we are delivering results that were once thought impossible: the most secure border in history and unmatched enforcement successes.”

 “Our agents and officers have set a new standard for border security, achieving historic results that speak for themselves,” said CBP Commissioner Rodney Scott.
 “The men and women of CBP are demonstrating what’s possible through unwavering commitment and effective enforcement and will continue to ensure the safety and security of our nation’s borders every single day.”